-It is very commonly used to be eaten with baked potatoes, while also added to chili con carne dishes, to make sauces and serve with berry fruits.
-It is also used to create dips to serve with burgers, French fries, or Mexican dishes such as Tacos or Enchiladas.
+It is very commonly used to be eaten with baked potatoes, while also added to chili con carne dishes, to make sauces and served with berry fruits.
+It is also used to create dips or various dishes to pair with burgers, French fries, or Mexican dishes such as Tacos or Enchiladas.

 Can You Now Freeze Sour Cream?